Medicinal Plant Lexicon

 Information about the plant

-Witch hazel is native to East Asia and the Atlantic States of the American continent and it grows there as a large shrub in thickets and forest edges from southern Canada to Texas and northern Florida, west to Wisconsin in deciduous forests to Nebraska and Missouri.
-In 1736, Hamamelis was introduced to England under the name "witch hazel" and has been very popular in Central Europe as a hardy shrub in gardens and parks.
-As a winter bloomer it adds a little colour to the gardens in December / January with its yellow flowers.
-Hamamelis is very similar to our hazel leaves, but their leaves are strikingly skewed and in unequal halves.
-The flowers are very decorative with four 1 to 2cm long, thread-shaped, yellow petals.
+Hamamelis is native to East Asia and the Atlantic states of the American continent, where it grows as a large shrub in thickets and at forest edges from southern Canada to Texas and northern Florida, and in deciduous forests west to Wisconsin, Nebraska, and Missouri.
+In 1736, Hamamelis was introduced to England under the name "witch hazel" and has since become popular in Central Europe as a hardy shrub in gardens and parks.
+As a winter bloomer, it adds a touch of color to the gardens in December and January with its yellow flowers.
+Hamamelis is very similar to our hazel leaves, but its leaves are strikingly skewed and asymmetrical.
+The flowers are very decorative, with four 1 to 2cm long, thread-like, yellow petals.
 The fruits grow on woody, two-seeded capsules.
-It is not clear how Hamamelis became a generic name, possibly from Greek "hama" (= simultaneous) and "melon" (= apple).
-The epithet virginiana points to the origin of the plant (the US state of Virginia.).
-The English name "witch hazel" is related to the use of the twigs used for divining for water search.

 Medicinally used parts of plants (herbal drug)